savvy-tech-bySF/wc02/README.md

 To attempt and submit the task you will need
 - the willingness to ponder over a problem
-- the time and persistent to think over the problem
+- the time and persistence to think over the problem
+- the ability to state your thoughts concisely and compellingly
 - comfort with GitHub and LaTeX

 # Grading